DanielLMcGuire/Phasor/README.md

 # Phasor <img src="https://phasor.pages.dev/assets/logo.svg" alt="Phasor Logo (Hand-drawn sinewave)" width="320" height="160"> Language

-A dynamically typed, compiled programming language with a hybrid stack/register-based bytecode virtual machine, *designed* for performance and flexibility.
+A dynamically typed, compiled programming language with a hybrid stack/register-based bytecode virtual machine, *designed* for flexibility.

 Phasor is still in beta, as I wish for a **smooth, stable experience** for the final language.
-The existing implementation still needs a HUGE amount of work.
-Although it's perfectly stable now, at least enough for me to query SQL databases (check out the [SQLITE bindings](https://github.com/DanielLMcGuire/SQLite-Phasor)).
+The existing implementation still needs a vast amount of work.
+Although it's perfectly stable now, at least enough for me to prototype with.

 You can check out the [website](https://phasor.pages.dev/) as well.